658

 11

-Wolfgang Ernst Pauli was an Austrian theoretical physicist and one of the pioneers of quantum physics.
-In 1945, after having been nominated by Albert Einstein, Pauli received the Nobel Prize in...
+Wolfgang Ernst Pauli was an Austrian–Swiss theoretical physicist and a pioneer of quantum mechanics.
+In 1945, after having been nominated by Albert Einstein, Pauli received the Nobel Prize in Physics...

 11